How to Cancel a Delaware LLC Officially and Legally

 The Certificate of Cancellation is a document that is filed with the state of Delaware in order to officially cancel the LLC.
 The Certificate of Cancellation should only be filed after your LLC has “wound down” its affairs completely.

 IncNow can help file the Certificate of Cancellation.
 The processing fee is $189 (plus a $200 state fee and outstanding franchise taxes).
-Please call 800-759-2248 for details or use our fast and easy Cancellation/Dissolution online order form.
+Please call Call: 800-759-2248800-759-2248 for details or use our fast and easy Cancellation/Dissolution online order form.

 Please note: Once the Certificate of Cancellation has been filed, it can no longer conduct business through the LLC.

-Should the LLC file its Certificate of Cancellation in error, we can help controlling members file a Certificate of Correction to undo that filing and restore the Delaware LLC to good standing which ratifies actions during the cancelled period as though the company was always in good standing.
+Should the LLC file its Certificate of Cancellation in error, we can help controlling members file a Certificate of Correction to undo that filing and restore the Delaware LLC to Good Standing which ratifies actions during the canceled period as though the company was always in Good Standing.

 Most LLCs are single-member LLCs which do not have tax returns, but instead report on the single member’s Schedule C for self-employment income on the individual’s Form 1040 personal return.
 Most others file 1065 partnership tax returns which will need to be filed as a final return in addition to state income tax returns where the company did business.